 - Click on

-in the left sidebar and then selectNew
+Secretsin the left sidebar and then selectNew. - Choose

-. - Store the API token’s value in this secret.
+Opaqueas the secret type and name ithetzner-mk8s-example. - Store the API token’s value in this secret.

 -